xdaDaveShaw/xdaDaveShaw.github.io/about.md

 permalink: /about/
 ---

-I work as a Lead Developer working on Healthcare Software for over 20 years.
+Lead Developer working on Healthcare Software for over 20 years.

 I've worked in [Micronetics Standard MUMPS 4 (MSM)][msm], [Delphi 6][delphi], then C#, WinForms, and Microsoft SQL Server.